Go Back

 What’s Next?

-Ensure Section 174 compliance while preparing tax filings
+Ensure Section 174 compliance in filings

-Monitor legislative updates that could affect future filings
+Monitor legislative updates impacting future filings

 Maximizing Your R&D Tax Credits

-Commonly Overlooked R&D Activities in Manufacturing and Tech
+Commonly Overlooked Activities

-Software development
+Software development for production control

 Partner with R&D Tax Credit Experts